michetonu/michetonu.github.io/_posts/2017-10-28-sunshine-economy.md

 - There is a clear negative correlation between sunshine hours and a country's GDP per capita.
 - Countries with larger total GDP tend to be located above the trendline – meaning that for the same amount of sunshine, they are more productive.
-- The UK is the only "big" economy which is underperforming.
-Everyone who complains about British weather seems to be totally justified.
+- The UK is the only 'big' economy which is underperforming.
+Clearly everyone who complains about British weather seems to be totally justified.
 - Thanks to its small size, Luxembourg has an extremely high GDP per capita, and it would have been an outlier regardless of the amount of sunshine.
-- Most of the countries below the line are ex-members of the Eastern Bloc.
+- Most of the countries below the line are ex-members of the Eastern Bloc (Soviet Union + Yugoslavia and other satellite states).
 - For the same amount of sunshine hours, the average yearly temperature does not seem to correlate with GDP.

 *Disclaimer:* some countries (e.g. Cyprus, Slovakia, Russia) were not included because the climate data seemed too unreliable.
 Apologies.